 Either make a bedtime snack a regular thing and choose healthy foods that aren’t too exciting (fruit, cheese, plain cereal).
 Or, take it off the table as an option by explaining that the kitchen is closed after dinner, there will be no snack, and if you don’t eat your dinner, you can be hungry for breakfast.
 And then stick to it so that it becomes the new normal.
-(My oldest actually uses this “I’ll be hungry for dinner” a few times a week when she catches herself asking for a snack/delaying bedtime!)
+(We do this in our house and my girls are totally used to the system!)

-Toddlers love routine and in many circumstances, this is a great quality because it helps them to make sense of the world as they move throughout their day.
+Reality Check: Toddlers love routine and in many circumstances, this is a great quality because it helps them to make sense of the world as they move throughout their day.
 But when it comes to food, routines can quickly turn into set-in-stone habits that are crazy hard to break.
 I always joke that if I do something twice with my oldest, I’ll have to do it everyday for the rest of my life…so keep that in mind with snacks and favorite foods.

 Every Sunday morning my husband cooks us hash browns and eggs.
 This is hands down one of my oldest daughter’s favorite meals and the little one usually loves it too.
 Unfortunately, I am not a savory breakfast person so this meal is a bit of an uphill battle for me.
 It really takes a lot of mental energy for me to eat it and I’m a mature adult!
 It gives me a lot of empathy for all the times that I serve my kids something that they don’t really want.
 (I did recently convince my husband to make it for dinner and I happily dug in!)

-As much as is possible, serve the foods you want your kids to eat and let them decide what of it to put into their mouths.
+As much as possible, serve the foods you want your kids to eat and let them decide what of it to put into their mouths.
 They will not waste away if they don’t eat a good dinner every night.
 They will not have stunted growth if they never touch kale until after college.
 You are not a bad parent if you can’t get them to eat their broccoli!

-And as with all things kid-r

-elated, remember that this particular phase you’re in with feeding your little ones will soon pass and they’ll be on to challenging you with the next thing.
+And as with all things kid-related, remember that this particular phase you’re in with feeding your little ones will soon pass (and if it doesn’t, the Division of Responsibility is still a great way to handle it) and they’ll be on to challenging you with the next thing.
 They will not live on cheese crackers forever, I pinky swear.
 Stay calm, try not to take it personally, and remember: They’re just being toddlers!!